jiromaykin/rebase-examples/README.md

 ```$ git rebase -i HEAD~3```

-If you mark one or more lines as "squash", they will be combined with the one above.
+If you mark one or more lines as "squash", they will be combined with the one above (but commit messages are kept, instead use "fixup").

 After entering a commit message for the new, combining commit, the Interactive Rebase is completed.